 In an ideal world every rider could afford to buy a saddle that had been individually tailor-made for them and their horse, with the riders weight, shape, gender and length of leg factored in as well as the tree and under panels of the saddle being contoured to fit the horse.

 But this is rarely possible for the average person.
-The alternative is to go back to the pad type saddle, and that is precisely what has happened.
+The alternative is to go back to the pad type saddle and that is precisely what has happened.

-A test conducted by well known professional equestrians involved trying two types of treeless saddle, the Barefoot and the Torsion
+A test conducted by well known professional equestrians involved trying two types of treeless saddle, the Barefoot and the Torsion.

-And a number of different types of traditional fixed tree and synthetic tree saddles on test stallion over several years.
+And a number of different types of traditional fixed tree and synthetic tree saddles on a test stallion over several years.